 Car charging

-As a bare minimum a HA-controllable smart plug with a granny charger could be used, but do consider there could be an electrical spike to the car if the smart plug is turned off when the car is charging.
-A proper car charger and HA integration is preferable.
+As a bare minimum, a HA-controllable smart plug with a granny charger could be used, but do consider there could be an electrical spike to the car if the smart plug is turned off when the car is charging.
+A proper car charger and HA integration are preferable.

-You will firstly need to have installed the appropriate Home Assistant integration for your car charger.
+You will first need to have installed the appropriate Home Assistant integration for your car charger.

 Configure apps.yaml for your car charging